-Alondra Nelson (@socialifeofdna) is president of the Social Science Research Council and Harold F. Linder Chair in the School of Social Science at the Institute of Advanced Study.
-A scholar of science, technology, and social inequality, her recent books include The Social Life of DNA: Race, Reparations, and Reconciliation after the Genome and Body and Soul: The Black Panther Party and the Fight Against Medical Discrimination.
-She is chair of the American Sociological Association Section on Science, Knowledge, and Technology and serves on the editorial boards of Social Studies of Science and Public Culture.
+Alondra Nelson (@alondra, @socialifeofdna) is president of the Social Science Research Council and Harold F. Linder Chair in the School of Social Science at the Institute of Advanced Study.
+A scholar of science, technology, and social inequality, her books include The Social Life of DNA: Race, Reparations, and Reconciliation after the Genome, Body and Soul: The Black Panther Party and the Fight Against Medical Discrimination, and Technicolor: Race, Technology, and Everyday Life.
+She is president-elect of the Society for Social Studies of Science and past-chair of the American Sociological Association Section on Science, Knowledge, and Technology.

 - Zook, M., Barocas, S., boyd, d., Crawford, K., Keller, E., Gangadharan, S. P., Goodman, A., Hollander, R., Koenig, B. A., Metcalf, J., Narayanan, A., Nelson, A., & Pasquale, F. (2017).
 Ten simple rules for responsible big data research.
 PLoS Computational Biology, 13(3), e1005399.